AdobeDocs/federated-audience-composition.pt-BR/help/compositions/activities/reconciliation.md

 <!--For example, the **Reconciliation** activity can be placed after a **Load file** activity to import non-standard data into the database.
 In this case, the **Reconciliation** activity lets you define the link between the data in the Adobe Campaign database and the data in the work table.-->

 Ela permite vincular dados não identificados aos recursos existentes.
 A operação de reconciliação implica que os dados que você está unindo já estão no banco de dados.
-Por exemplo, se você quiser reconciliar as informações de compras mostrando qual produto foi comprado, em que momento, por qual cliente, etc., o produto e o cliente já deverão existir no banco de dados.
+Por exemplo, se você deseja reconciliar as informações de compras mostrando qual produto foi comprado, em que momento, por qual cliente, etc., o produto e o cliente já devem existir no banco de dados.

 ## Configurar a atividade de reconciliação {#reconciliation-configuration}